Dispute resolution services—What to expect

 - The names of all parties to the contract, if known

-How do parties consent to participate in ADR?
+How do parties consent to participate in alternative dispute resolution?

 Consent built into the contract

-Depending on the terms of the contract, parties may have agreed in advance to participate in OPO's ADR process should ADR be requested.
+Depending on the terms of the contract, parties may have agreed in advance to participate in OPO's alternative dispute resolution (ADR) process should ADR be requested.

 Formally invited to participate